GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-data-platform/dev/README.md

   - on the host project for the Shared VPC
     - `"roles/browser"`
     - `"roles/compute.viewer"`
-- If networking is used (e.g., for VMs, GKE Clusters or AppEngine flex), VPC Host projects and their subnets should exist when creating projects
+- VPC Host projects and their subnets should exist when creating projects

 ### Providers configuration